This post may contain affiliate links. Please read my disclosure policy.

 - Loosely cover the chops with foil and let rest 5 minutes.
 Season with black pepper to taste and sprinkle with chopped rosemary.
 Serve with Salsa Verde.

-- To make Salsa Verde, pulse parsley and cilantro in a food processor until chopped.
+- Pulse parsley and cilantro in a food processor until chopped.
 Add garlic, capers, olive oil and ½ teaspoon salt and pulse until combined.
 Taste and season with additional salt if desired.